robertodoering/dart_mpd/README.md

 ## Error handling

 A request can throw the following errors:
+- `MpdResponseError` if the server returns with an error
 - `SocketException` if the host-lookup or connection fails
-- `MpdClientException` if an unexpected response is received
+- `MpdUnexpectedResponse` if an unexpected response is received
-- `MpdResponseError` if the server returns with an error
-- any other error that may be thrown when trying to parse the response (this indicates a bug in the library and should be reported)
+- `MpdClientException` and any other error that may be thrown when trying to parse the response (this indicates a bug in the library and should be reported)

 ```dart